Social Security Administration

 3/24

-Mike Russo is removed from his CIO position by the Trump administration, reportedly for complying quickly with the judicial ruling to remove DOGE access
+Mike Russo is abruptly removed from his CIO position by the Trump administration.
+This is reportedly in retribution for complying quickly with the judicial ruling to remove DOGE access.

 3/26

-During his confirmation hearing, Frank Bisignano, the nominee to run the agency, confirms that he had coordinated with Michael Russo but denied a whistleblower report that he had ordered the appointment of DOGE staff there
+During his confirmation hearing, Frank Bisignano, the nominee to run the agency, confirms that he had coordinated with Michael Russo but denied a whistleblower report that he had ordered the appointment of other DOGE staff there.

 3/27